barryclark/jekyll-now/_posts/2019-06-26-visual-numpy.md

 #### Images
  * An image is a matrix of pixels of size (height x width).

-   * If the image is black and white (greyscale), each pixel can be represented by a single number (commonly between 0 and 255).
+   * If the image is black and white (grayscale), each pixel can be represented by a single number (commonly between 0 (black) and 255 (white)).
 Want to crop the top left 10 x 10 pixel part of the image?
 Just tell NumPy to get you `image[:10,:10]`.

+Here's a look at a slice of an image file:

      <div class="img-div-any-width" markdown="0">